maginth/42_fdf/readme.md

 - Arrow key : rotate arround vertical and horizontal axis
 - W,A,S,D : move arround horizontaly
 - Q,Z : move up and down
-- Numpad +/- : zoom in and out
+- Numpad +/- : zoom in/out
-- Numpad 4, 6, 8, 2 : translate the sceen verticaly and horizontaly
-- Numpad ,/. : more/less perpective (for perspective modes only)
+- ,/. : more/less perpective (for perspective modes only)
 - Space : change to next display mode (4 avalable)
 - PageUp/PageDown : increase or lower map reliefs
 - Escape: close the simulaltion